zeosamaster/evm-event-ingestor/README.md

-# Recurring Transfers (Event Ingestor)
+# EVM Event Ingestor

 ## Summary

-This backend app ingests the events emitted by the Recurring Transfers smart contract and stores them on a Supabase database
+This backend app ingests on-chain EVM events emitted by smart contracts and stores them.
+This app is supported by a Supabase database that contains the configuration for networks and contracts and stores the ingested events.

 ## Developer Guide